nagwa-LU/beginner-python-exercises/README.md

 These projects may be simple, but they represent a big step forward.
 I'm building my confidence, learning problem-solving, and turning ideas into real tools.

-I'm excited to continue this journey and share more as I grow!